Multi-photon entanglement and interferometry: Quantum communication

-Experimentally, the Procrustean method has been demonstrated very recently (Kwiat \textit{et al}., 2001).
-The Schmidt decomposition scheme becomes practically feasible after the proposal of a linear-optical implementation of entanglement concentration (Zhao \textit{et al}., 2001; Yamamoto \textit{et al}., 2001) was suggested.
+The Schmidt decomposition scheme becomes practically feasible after the proposal of a linear-optical implementation of entanglement concentration (Zhao \textit{et al}., 2001; Yamamoto \textit{et al}., 2001).
 Two independent experiments (Yamamoto \textit{et al}., 2003; Zhao \textit{et al}., 2003b) were reported for linear-optical entanglement concentration.
-The experiment by Zhao \textit{et al}. realized a prototype of quantum repeater by using local filtering and entanglement swapping, thus providing a practical toolbox for future realization of long-distance quantum communication.